inside.ewu.edu

 Pre-requisites: CSCD 320 and either MATH 301 or CSCD 310 or equivalent.

 This course studies advanced data structures and skills for designing and analyzing nontrivial algorithms.
-The course will progress toward advanced topics based on the foundation of basic algorithm design and analysis skills such as divide-conquer and dynamic programming.
-The course will cover topics including approximate algorithms, randomized algorithms and statistical analysis, string algorithms, algorithms for network flow problems, various advanced data structures and the NP-completeness.
+The course progresses toward advanced topics based on the foundation of basic algorithm design and analysis skills such as divide-conquer and dynamic programming.
+The course covers topics including approximate algorithms, randomized algorithms and statistical analysis, string algorithms, algorithms for network flow problems, various advanced data structures and the NP-completeness.

 CSCD 505.
 CRYPTOGRAPHY.
 4 Credits.